AngryProgrammerInside/InstallAgent/ReadMe.md

     *   Kelvin Tegelaar's AzNableProxy via an Azure Cloud function also on GitHub under [KelvinTegelaar/AzNableProxy](https://github.com/KelvinTegelaar/AzNableProxy)
     *   Last successful install configuration saved to a local file
 *   Functioning N-Central AMP scripts that support 2 methods for updating the configuration file used for installation
-    *   Direct update of Customer ID/Registration Token and other values from N-Central Custom Device Property (CDP) injected via N-Central API See: [How to N-Central API Automation](https://github.com/AngryProgrammerInside/NC-API-Documentation) for examples
+    *   Direct update of Customer ID/Registration Token and other values from N-Central Custom Property (CP) injected via N-Central API See: [How to N-Central API Automation](https://github.com/AngryProgrammerInside/NC-API-Documentation) for examples
     *   Automatic update of Customer ID/Registration token from values pulled from local Agent/Maintenance XML along with provided JWT (see above documentation)
 *   Legacy Support: If you still have old values within your GPO, you can use a flag within the LaunchInstaller.bat to ignore provided parameters and rely upon the configuration file
 *   Custom installation method data